35 Non-Profits Memphians Love (And Counting!)

 First off, a warning: This post gave me all the feels.
 I'm lucky enough to have met many of the readers—some now friends—who contributed to this post, and they're wonderful people.
 I'm proud to share this city with y'all.

-This year, I’ll still publish the 2016 Charitable Giving Guide but I also wanted to take it a step further.
+You can check out the updated 2019 Guide To Giving Back and Volunteer I also wanted to take it a step further.